Why are you called “Old Roman” Catholics?

 - Old Roman Catholicism, as ✠Mathew (who preserved it after the apostasy of Utrecht) rightly understood it, was different from Modernist influenced Old Catholicism in the retention of ancient doctrines, formularies and praxis, and from Modernist influenced Roman Catholicism by that same retention of the Catholic Faith as it had “always been believed, everywhere and by all” (St Vincent Lerins)

 - Old Romans continue the true Catholic Faith that had always existed in the West akin to that Faith which the Orthodox Catholics had also maintained since the divide between East and West in 1054.
-To this end, ✠Mathew successfully approached and achieved recognition from the ancient Apostolic Sees of Antioch and Alexandria (Orthodox Patriarchates) effecting the first attempted healing of schism between East and West based upon the mutual recognition and maintenance of the ancient Faith of the Church.
+To this end, ✠Mathew successfully approached and achieved recognition from the ancient Patriarchal Sees of Antioch (1911) and Alexandria (1912) affecting the first attempted healing of schism between East and West based upon the mutual recognition and maintenance of the ancient Faith of the Church since the Council of Florence.

 Are you “Episcopi Vagantes”?